lisp-mirror/clcon/doc/demo-tour.md

 At the console, type in:
      ```(clco::compile-file-for-tcl (merge-pathnames "test/error-browser-sample-file.lisp" clcon-server:*clcon-source-directory*) nil)```

 This function is a wireframe for a future "compile file" editor command.
 Compilation notes will be printed at the console.
 Additionally, compilation condition browser will pop up.
 As you scroll through notes in the list, error details occur at another window.

+Warning!
+Due to random positioning of windows, notes list may be hidden below error details.
+Use your window manager to raise it.

 Click on `[Go to source]` label at error details window and relevant source will open at the editor.

 Switching between editor buffers
 ------------